milanofthe/harmonicbalance/README.md

 ## The Fourier Class

 The heart of this minimalistic framework is the `Fourier` class in `harmonicbalance.fourier`.
 The class implements the common arithmetic operations such as `__add__`, `__sub__`, `__mul__`, etc. The operations are implemented in such a way that they transform the time domain signal that is represented by a set of fourier coefficiencts.
 For arbitrary nonlinear operations such as `__pow__`, etc. the signal is constructed in the time domain from the fourier coefficients using numpys efficient `ifft`.
+There are also a lot of common nonlinearities implemented using a decorator approach so they can be interfaced by numpys ufunc system.

 In short, all the mess of harmonic balance residual function setup and transfer between frequency- and time-domain is naturally handled by the fourier objects.